johnbintz/attentive/README.md

 Generate a static copy of the presentation and dependent files into `_site`.

+`attentive gh-pages`

+Generate a static copy, commit it to the `gh-pages` branch of your site.
+`gh-pages` gets created if it doesn't exist.

 Edit `presentation.rb` and start adding `.slides` files in `presentation/`.
 The files are processed in sort order.

 While the presentation is running: